-Trade and other receivables
+8 Trade and other receivables

-As at 31 Ma arch
+As at 31 Ma As at 31 March

+2025 2024

-2025 £m 2024 £m
+£m £m

 Current assets

 Other receivables 1 1

 Capitalised finance costs 1 2

 2 3

 9 Financial risk management

 A full review of the Company's objectives, policies and processes for managing and monitoring risk is set out in the Risk report.
 This Note provides further detail on financial risk management, cross-referring to the Risk report where applicable and providing further quantitative data on specific financial risks.